 After you've thoroughly yet gently dried your baby, dress him quickly with a clean diaper and clean clothes.
 Until the umbilical cord stump detaches, be careful not to cover the cord area.

 Remember that bath time can be not only part of an important hygiene routine but also a great bonding time for you and your baby.
 Just make sure you're prepared -- you'll stay calm and relaxed, and your baby will feel that way, too.
-For more information about how to bathe your baby, see the links on the next page.
+For more information about how to bathe your baby, see the links below.